-The UNM Employee Wellness Therapy Dog Initiative, in collaboration with High Desert Therapy Dogs, has proven to be a tail-waggin’ hit across campus.
+The Benefits & Employee Wellness Therapy Dog Initiative, in collaboration with High Desert Therapy Dogs, has proven to be a tail-waggin’ hit across campus.

 If you are interested in having therapy dogs at your next event, the first step is to email your request to Tracey Briggs at firstname.lastname@example.org with “Your Department Name/Therapy Dog Request” in the subject line.